 Ponti Carrolus, director of PT Velvet Silver Media, which holds the Indonesian license from the US-based magazine, said that Playboy Indonesia would not publish nude pictures, the magazine's trademark.

-I ask those initiating the magazine publication to cancel the plan, because the publication will damage morality.
-Pornography can ruin the nation's character as well as encourage free sex and hedonistic way of life which is unproductive to the nation's
+magazine: I ask those initiating the magazine publication to cancel the plan, because the publication will damage morality.
+Pornography can ruin the nation's character as well as encourage free sex and hedonistic way of life which is unproductive

 The Indonesian version of Playboy has obtained a publication license in November 2005 and is planned to publish starting March.